jpb06/effect-errors/README.md

 );
 ```

-You can also directly import the `prettyPrint` function to do whatever with it if you want 🤷
+You can also directly import the `prettyPrint` function to do whatever you want with it 🤷

 ```typescript
 import { prettyPrint } from 'effect-errors';